-A genus of dwarf bulbous perennial flowering plants in the Amaryllidaceae family native to Europe and the Middle East comprising 21 accepted species.
+A genus of dwarf bulbous perennials in the Amaryllidaceae family, native to Europe and the Middle East, comprising 21 accepted species.
 They are also widely naturalised due to their popularity as cultivated garden flowers.
-Commonly known as snowdrops, members of this genus have strap-shaped leaves and nodding white flowers consisting of three outer tepals and three inner ones.
+Commonly known as snowdrops, members of this genus have strap-shaped leaves and nodding white flowers, consisting of three outer tepals and three inner ones.
 Many varieties, cultivars and hybrids are available which have been bred for a diverse range of flower shapes and green markings.
 Snowdrops are a common British woodland flower and seeing them in the wild is a sure sign spring is on the way!

 Sand, Loam, Clay, Chalk

 This low maintenance clump forming bulbous perennial can be planted in beds and borders under deciduous trees or shrubs or in pots and containers for late winter displays.
 It can be naturalised through grass in wildflower areas.